Igloopotato/Diabetes-Prediction-ML/README.md

 - **Ensemble Methods:** Combining multiple models to improve prediction accuracy and robustness.

 By employing these techniques, machine learning models can become highly reliable tools in the medical field, aiding in early detection and treatment of various diseases.

+## Further Applications
+A similar methodology can be applied to predict other diseases such as:

+**Breast Cancer:** Using diagnostic data like mammograms.
+**Malaria:** Using image data from blood smears.
+**Heart Disease:** Using patient data like cholesterol levels and blood pressure.
+**COVID-19:** Using symptoms and medical history.

+With high accuracy, these models can become reliable tools for early disease detection and treatment, significantly aiding in medical diagnostics.